Mar 8, 2024

 No, there are ways to detect structural issues with an LLM:

-2. Production-monitoring: Tracking the quality of the running system
+• Production-monitoring: Tracking the quality of the running system.

-3. Production-gating: Blocking of bad queries before they are shown to the user
+• Production-gating: Blocking of bad queries before they are shown to the user.

-For either of these approaches an accurate, systematic evaluation of the LLM’s quality is needed.
-Anecdotal trial and error will not be sufficient and not be able to catch such cases in a trustworthy way.
+For either of these approaches, an accurate, systematic evaluation of the LLM’s quality is needed.
+Anecdotal trial and error will not be sufficient and will not catch such cases in a trustworthy way.

 Groundedness: Is the response based on the context and nothing else?